Creating a Pollinator Paradise: Attracting Bees and Butterflies to Your Garden

 My Pollinator Journey

-When I first started gardening, I planted for beauty alone.
-Now, I plant with pollinators in mind first, and you know what?
-My garden has never been more beautiful.
-The constant flutter of wings and gentle hum of bees makes every moment in the garden feel magical.
+When I first started gardening, I planted mostly for color.
+These days I plant with pollinators in mind first, and honestly my garden has never looked better.
+The flutter of wings and gentle bee hum make the whole place feel alive.